JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-ios-accessibility.md

     // Option to never synchronize the accessibility tree. object Never: AccessibilitySyncOptions

-    // Option to synchronize the tree only when the accessibility services are running.
+    // Option to synchronize the tree only when Accessibility Services are running.
     // You can include an AccessibilityDebugLogger to log interactions and tree syncing events. class WhenRequiredByAccessibilityServices(debugLogger: AccessibilityDebugLogger?)

-    // Option to synchronize the tree only when the accessibility services are running.
+    // Option to synchronize the tree only when Accessibility Services are running.
     // You can include an AccessibilityDebugLogger to log interactions and tree syncing events. class Always(debugLogger: AccessibilityDebugLogger?)
 }